Scope

 - If using the existing furnace, simply extending the nearest existing supply branch ducts into an addition is unlikely to deliver sufficient air flow to the addition because that takeoff was not designed for the new (combined) flow requirement.
 This will result in poor comfort for all spaces dependent on the modified branch, both existing and new.

 - Ideally, install a separate, dedicated supply air trunk duct to serve the addition.
 This trunk should be run back as close to the furnace/air handling unit as practical.
-This will ensure that air flow to the addition is removed proportionally from the total system air flow and therefore will not affect the air flow balance in the existing house.
-Install manual balancing dampers in the supply trunks serving the addition and existing house to allow fine-tuning of the system.
+This will ensure that air flow to the addition is removed proportionally from the total system air flow and therefore will not affect the air flow balance in the existing space.
+Install manual balancing dampers in the supply trunks serving the addition and existing space to allow fine-tuning of the system.

-- If there are interior doors separating the addition - or portions of the addition - from the main house, install transfer grilles, jump ducts, or ducted returns as required to ensure a return air path to the central air handler unit.
+- If there are interior doors separating the addition - or portions of the addition - from the main space, install transfer grilles, jump ducts, or ducted returns as required to ensure a return air path to the central air handler unit.

 SUCCESS